coppy-dev/android-sdk/README.md

 }
 ```

-After that you can use coppy content in your component:
+Then, you can use coppy content in your component:

 ```diff
 +import app.coppy.Coppy